EricBanker12/Graphs/projects/social/README.md

 2. If you followed the hints for part 1, your `populate_graph()` will run in O(n^2) time.
 Refactor your code to run in O(n) time.
 Are there any tradeoffs that come with this implementation?

-* the O(n) solution risks longer runtime when number of friendships and number of users are close.
+* the O(n) solution risks longer (or infinite) runtime when number of friendships and number of users are close (due to friendship collisions).